terra-campaigns/unsettled/directory/DuskmeadowFringe/BanditsBath.md

 {% comment %}
 `=map(this.images, (x) => "![im|200](" + x + ")")`

-Located in the base of a mountain.
+Located at the base of a mountain.
 Ruined bath system.
 Entrance to the Blue Mountain realm through Iron Doors.
-Cannot be open from the outside.
+It cannot be opened from the outside.
 A silver skull keeps it open.

 Hideout of petty bandits that steal rural villages.